The Impact of Altitude

 4. Drinking ample pure water to hydrate your system a few days before your arrival in Peru and continuing to do so during your stay.
 Soda and alcohol are not recommended in large quantities (and we suggest avoiding alcohol the first few days).
 Remember that water has more oxygen than air, so it is critical that you stay well hydrated!

 5. Take blood oxygen enhancing supplements.
-The following are known to us but PLEASE do your own research and see what feels right to you for your own body.
+The following are known to us (and they are what we take) but PLEASE do your own research and see what feels right to you for your own body.
+We will take the oxygen pills before we leave and once we get there – and the oxygen liquid supplement when we get there.

 6. Once you arrive in Cusco – take it easy for the first 24 hours.
 Carbohydrates are highly recommended. (btw… the bread in Peru is sensational!)